Awara, Fukui

 Awara (あわら市, Awara-shi) is a city located in Fukui Prefecture, Japan.
-As of 1 March 2021, the city had an estimated population of 27,107 in 10,140 households and the population density of 232 persons per km^{2}.
+As of 9 December 2025, the city had an estimated population of 26,024 in 10,571 households and the population density of 222 persons per km^{2}.
 The total area of the city was 116.98 sqkm.
-It is one of the few Hiragana cities in Japan.
+It is one of the few "hiragana cities" in Japan.
 Awara is a city famous for its onsen resorts and natural hotwater springs.

 Geography

-Awara is located in far northern Fukui Prefecture, bordered by Ishikawa Prefecture to the north and the Sea of Japan to the northeast, The city of Sakai surrounds the city to the east, south and west.
+Awara is the northernmost municipality in Fukui Prefecture, and is bordered by Ishikawa Prefecture to the north and the Sea of Japan to the northeast, The city of Sakai surrounds the city to the east, south and west.
+The northern portionof the city is on the slightly elevated Kaetsu Plateau, the southern part of the Fukui Plain, and the eastern portion which contains Mount Kariyasu.
+The city consists of two urban areas: the Kanazu district, which has its roots as a post town that served as the northern gateway to Echizen on the ancient Hokurikudō highway and developed as a river port for shipping along the Takeda River since before the Muromachi period, and the Awara district, which flourished as a hot spring town with the emergence of Awara Hot Springs during the Meiji period.